BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

 		 between weapon types, they are also quickened.
 No longer do you need to be in UVHM to have tolerable weapon swap times.

+	- Spiker E-Tech pistols
+		- Reduced delay for the projectile to explode from 1.5 seconds to 0.25
+		- Tripled splash radius
+		- Further reduced fire rate and increased damage

+	- Made it possible to apply status effects to constructors, Saturn and Uranus

+ 	- Fixed Heavy Nomads sometimes not spawning with any weapons in Southpaw at very low levels in normal mode

 =============== [ 1.2.6 ] ===============